 Subclasses of log-concave densities have also been studied in the recent years for the purposes of reducing the computational and statistical complexities of estimation, and also because they are important on their own.
 In the 1-dimensional setting, \citet{Kim2018Adaptation} study the set of log-concave densities that are exponentials of concave functions defined by at most $k$ linear hyperplanes.
-In this case, they show that the statistical rate becomes parametric. \citet{robeva2021maximum} consider maximum likelihood estimation for totally positive and log-concave densities, which correspond to random vectors whose components are highly positively correlated.
+In this case, they show that the statistical rate becomes parametric. {\citet{xuHighdimensionalNonparametricDensity2021} consider log-concave densities whose super-level sets are scalar multiples of a fixed convex body in $\mathbb{R}^d$, and establish univariate rates for estimation.} \citet{robeva2021maximum} consider maximum likelihood estimation for totally positive and log-concave densities, which correspond to random vectors whose components are highly positively correlated.
 They prove existence and uniqueness of the MLE and propose an algorithm for computing it, although the statistical rates for this estimator are still unknown.
 Next, \citet{logconcave} study the family of log-concave densities that factorize according to an undirected graphical model, also providing existence and uniqueness results for the MLE (when the graph is given and chordal) together with an algorithm.
 Sample complexity rates for this model have not been studied either.